EmergencyCab/samosa-selector/README.md

-Web Development Project 2 - Samosa Selector
+**WEB102 Lab - Samosa Selector**

-Description
-Samosa Selector is a simple clicker game built with React.
-Users can click on a samosa image to increase their count and purchase upgrades to multiply their clicks.
-The game introduces the use of React state, conditional logic, and component styling using CSS.

-Features
-Required Features
- App uses React and is initialized using Vite

- App has a central interactive element (clickable image)

- Count increases on click and displays correctly

- Upgrades are displayed with names, descriptions, and costs
+Submitted by: Prashant Panta

+**Project Name: Samosa Selector**

+Samosa Selector is a clicker-style web app that allows users to collect virtual samosas.
+Players can upgrade their samosa-collecting power by purchasing multipliers using their collected samosas.
+The app demonstrates core React principles such as state management, event handling, and component styling.

+**Required Features**
+The following required functionality is completed:

+ Header section displays the game title and current samosa count

+ Samosa image is clickable and increases the samosa count

+ Upgrades section includes:

+Double Stuffed: 2x multiplier for 10 samosas

+Party Pack: 5x multiplier for 100 samosas

+Full Feast: 10x multiplier for 1000 samosas

- Clicking an upgrade button increases the multiplier if the user has enough points
+ Upgrade buttons only activate if the user has enough samosas

-Optional Features
- Multiple upgrades with increasing multiplier logic

- Responsive layout with centered design

- Styling applied with custom CSS
+**Optional Features**
+The following optional features are implemented:

- Buttons are styled and responsive
+ Clean and responsive UI with upgrade cards side-by-side

-Additional Features
- Flexbox layout for upgrades

- Multiplier logic for click upgrades

- Visual design separation of header and upgrade panel
+ Styled buttons and layout using custom CSS